phillbush/xmenu/README.md

 	     o   The label is the string that will be shown as an item in the menu.
 	         An item without label or with a single colon (:) as label is considered a separator and is drawn as a thin line in the menu separating the item above from the item below.
+An item whose label is equal to two apostrophes "''" does not appear on the menu, it's output provides an alternative output for the previous item when the user clicks with the middle mouse button.

 	     o   The output is the string that will be output after selecting the item.
 If an item does not have tabs after the label, its label is